 Be sure to try out the Museum's fairy trail during your visit for National Heritage Week!

-Of Fairies and Fairy Folk is a new fairy trail exploring fairy dwellings and tree folklore with artworks produced by local artists Carmel Balfe and Tom Meskell, of Wandering Lighthouse Artworks.
+Of Fairies and Fairy Folk is an enchanting trail through the Museum grounds, exploring fairy dwellings and tree folklore with artworks produced by local artists Carmel Balfe and Tom Meskell, of Wandering Lighthouse Artworks.

-Of Fairies and Fairy Folk delivers a timely message about sustainability and biodiversity and curious families of all ages can find out more about the native and introduced tree species dotted across the grounds of Turlough Park House, in our magical woodlands, wonderful waterways and beautifully restored gardens.
+Of Fairies and Fairy Folk also delivers a timely message about sustainability and biodiversity.
+Curious families of all ages can find out more about the native and introduced tree species dotted across the grounds of Turlough Park House, in our magical woodlands, wonderful waterways and beautifully restored gardens.

 Can you find the fairy dwellings in the grounds of the Museum?
 Have fun on this fairy trail and learn some tree folklore along the way.